‘Tell me, what is it you plan to do with your one wild and precious life?’ ~ Mary Oliver.

 HOW DOES COACHING WORK?

 You can choose to have weekly, or fortnightly sessions.
 They go for up to one hour, or you may like to choose a 90 minute Extended Session to dive deeper.
 Clients generally work with me for extended periods, as the more they do, the more they create the transformational change they are looking for in their lives.
-These sessions are usually done by phone, or by Skype/Zoom.
+These sessions are usually done online via video call, in person or by phone.

 TRANSPERSONAL ART THERAPY